yongkanghe/ocp-ibm-k10/README.md

 1. Create an OCP Cluster from CLI
 2. Install Kasten K10
 3. Deploy a Postgres database
-4. Create an IBM COB location profile
+4. Create an IBM COS location profile
 5. Create a backup policy
 6. Run an on-demand backup job